abhidtu/emqttd_publish_client_activity/README.md

 A = product_id and</br>
 B = message_id and make sure that A^B(A intersection B) is always unique.

-Q.why product_id (isn't message id sufficient) </br>
+Q.why product_id (isn't just message_id sufficient) </br>
-Ans> this is because if you are using this in a company rhen there might exist a possibility that there are many products having same message id, therefore to uniquely identify a message you should send the message as a json with both product_id and message_id.
+Ans> this is because if you are using this in a company then there might exist a possibility that there are many products having same message_id, therefore to uniquely identify a message you should send the message as a json with both product_id and message_id.

 ## B> "SYSTEM/presence/connected"